floh22/LeagueBroadcast/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-- Components of LBH can be en-/disabled separately.
+- Components of League Broadcast (Essence) can be en-/disabled separately.
 Enable Pick/Ban or Ingame as you need.

-- On first run League Broadcast Hub will download the latest DataDragon cache.
+- On first run League Broadcast will download the latest DataDragon cache.
   -  Champ Select data included to support a port of [RCVolus Pick/Ban](https://github.com/RCVolus/lol-pick-ban-ui)
   -  Champ Select delay support added!
 No more waiting between champ select and ingame.
 Champ select is delayed by a configurable amount to reduce the wait